Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 ROMNEY, GOP SENATORS' SUPPORT FOR SUPREME COURT VOTE OPENS LANE FOR CONFIRMATION, BUT OBSTACLES REMAIN

-He continued: "If you care about these things and the kind of country we live in, this election and this vacancy mean everything...
+He continued: "If you care about these things and the kind of country we live in, this election and this vacancy mean everything. ...
 By every modicum of decency and honor, Leader McConnell and the Republican majority have no right to fill it."

 Senate Majority Leader Mitch McConnell, R-Ky., said that Democrats were simply reflexively opposing Trump nominees as they did with Justices Neil Gorsuch and Brett Kavanaugh.